Reasons Your Google Ads Account is Suspended

 Your Website Was Hacked or You have Malware

-Most of the time, the list of violation will not contain “hacked website “as a reason for the suspension of your Google Ads account.
+Most of the time, the list of violations will not contain a “hacked website “as a reason for the suspension of your Google Ads account.
 Unfortunately, having a website that is hacked so that it redirects to webpages with malware or deceptive content could get your suspended.